 - Three districts – Tirap, Changlang, Longding and 16 other police station limits in the state have been specified as ‘disturbed areas’ under Section 3 of AFSPA.

-- In 2015, the centre initiated on extending AFSPA for the entire state, but due to huge protests from the state government it was withdrawn.
+- In 2015, the centre initiated extending AFSPA for the entire state, but due to huge protests from the state government, it was withdrawn.

 - In May 2017, the Ministry of Home Affairs had extended the AFSPA for 3 months by stating that these three border districts of Arunachal were being used by militants belonging to the National Democratic Front of Bodoland (NDFB) to escape to Myanmar.

-- In Meghalaya a region along the 20km belt having common access with the Assam region is under AFSPA.
+- In Meghalaya, a region along the 20km belt having common access with the Assam region was under AFSPA.

 - The insurgency in Mizoram came to an end after the signing of the Mizoram Peace Accord in 1986.
 Since then Mizoram has been a peaceful state.